Dhaka University of Engineering & Technology, Gazipur

 Dhaka University of Engineering & Technology, Gazipur (ঢাকা প্রকৌশল ও প্রযুক্তি বিশ্ববিদ্যালয়, গাজীপুর), commonly known as DUET, formerly BIT Dhaka, is a public engineering and technological research university in Gazipur, Bangladesh, which focuses on the study of engineering and architecture.
-DUET is one of the top Engineering PhD granting research universities of Bangladesh.
-The university requires diploma engineers candidates, graduated from polytechnic institutes or technical schools affiliated by the Bangladesh Technical Education Board for under-graduation enrollment.
+DUET is one of the top engineering PhD granting research universities in Bangladesh.
+It requires diploma engineers candidates, graduated from polytechnic institutes or technical schools affiliated with the Bangladesh Technical Education Board for undergraduate enrollment.

 Most of the existing 16 departments under 4 faculties offer both undergraduate and postgraduate degrees, including Ph.D.
 (Doctor of Philosophy) programs.
 Apart from the faculties, there are also three institutes that offer postgraduate degrees and emphasize research.

 About a total of 3,500+ students are currently pursuing undergraduate and postgraduate studies.
-The current per year intake of undergraduate students is around 800, and graduate students in Masters and PhD programs are about 240.
+The current per year intake of undergraduate students is around 800, and graduate students in master's and PhD programs are about 240.
 The university also has a cell (Institutional Quality Assurance Cell – IQAC) to enhance and ensure quality education and research.

-In addition to its own research the university undertakes collaborative research programs with different national and international universities, industries, and organizations.
+In addition to its own research, the university undertakes collaborative research programs with different national and international universities, industries, and organizations.
 Every year, around 800 students enroll in undergraduate programs to study engineering and architecture.

 In the undergraduate admission test, only about the top 5% of students, out of approximately 14,000 selected candidates, can get admitted.
 There are around 300 or more teachers.
-Only those who have a Diploma in Engineering can enroll for a bachelor's degree in Engineering and Architecture.
+Only those who have a diploma in engineering can enroll for a bachelor's degree in engineering and architecture.